Welcome to the St Nicholas Early Years

 Areas of Learning

 There will be an emphasis within the EYFS on Personal, Social and Emotional Development and Communication and language.
-This is to acknowledge that all children who are in the Foundation Key Stage, either at Caterpillar Class (pre-school/nursery), Rainbow Fish, Bumble Bee or Ladybird Classes will be experiencing difficulties with their personal, social and emotional development.
+This is to acknowledge that all children who are in the Foundation Key Stage, either at Caterpillar Class (pre-school/nursery), Butterfly, Rainbow Fish, Bumblebee or Ladybird Classes will be experiencing difficulties with their personal, social and emotional development.
 In many instances, this will be due to Autistic Spectrum Conditions, but for many others independence skills and coping with learning in a social setting can be challenging.
 Related to this are the difficulties with Communication and Language.
 Our role is to teach functional communication and language, to develop and use augmented communication systems and provide a social learning environment to practise these skills and have meaningful purpose.
 Other areas of learning include Physical Development, Literacy and Mathematics, Understanding the World and Expressive Arts and Design.

 Learning for Life: Characteristics of Effective Learning